Code-Inside/Blog/_posts/2016-04-26-get-the-windows-10-or-8-accent-color-from-wpf.md

 __Option 3: Registry, DwmGetColorizationParameters__

-The last option would be to read the Registry values - I found some hints on this [site](http://pinvoke.net/default.aspx/dwmapi/DwmGetColorizationParameters.html), but I wouldn't recommend it, so we will use option 1 or 2.
+The last option would be to read the Registry values - I found some hints on this [site](http://pinvoke.net/default.aspx/dwmapi/DwmGetColorizationParameters.html), but I wouldn't recommend it, because it is more or less undocumented and might break in the future.
+So we will use option 1 or 2.

 __Usage:__